 If you look at the Repairs page you can see that I'm covering a vast array of makes and models.
-My developing preference is for all things Moog, especially the MiniMoog, but I have also worked on the Rogue, Concertmate MG-1, Opus 3, Source, Prodigy, MicroMoog, Taurus 1, Taurus II, Sonic 60, and a Modular System 55.
+My developing preference is for all things Moog, especially the MiniMoog for which I have the Opto-Key solution for the unreliable keyboard contacts and have an excellent source of replacement cases for.
+I have also worked on numerous other Moog's including the Rogue, Concertmate MG-1, Opus 3, Source, Prodigy, MicroMoog, Taurus 1, Taurus II, Sonic 60, Satellite, and a Modular System 55.

 I often get asked to look at newer gear but have to decline as I do not have access to parts (and the electronics are often a card with huge surface mount chips on it which is not serviceable), schematics etc. For the newer Moog's owners have to ship their gear back to the factory as there are no authorized service centers.
 I would like to be a Moog authorized service center but can't, and that sucks!My focus is on vintage analog synths, vintage drum machines, and the Roland Space Echo.
 Vintage here means primarily 1970's, and this cuts off in the mid 80's.

 We are in a throw-away age, but that should not be the default case; spending a little to extend the usable life of a loved instrument is the "green" thing to do.
 To find out more about ThisOldSynth see About Us.
 Please contact Chris Hewitt at This Old Synth (email@example.com)to discuss your requirements